Today, I have something really incredible to share…

 29. Survival Hammock

-Combine a good sleeping bag with a hammock, and you’ll be warm, off the ground, and dry.
+Add a sleeping bag to a hammock, and you’ll be warm, off the ground, and dry.

-All you need is a couple of trees and some paracord to tie off.
+All you need is a couple of trees and some paracord.

-We all know what sleeping bags are, but the term “bivvy” may be new to you.
+We all know what sleeping bags are, but perhaps the term “Bivy” is new.

-This TACT Bivvy is an emergency survival blanket that fits in your hand.
+This TACT Bivvy is an emergency survival blanket.

-It’s about as small and lightweight as you can get but will keep you warm and dry even in the worst weather conditions.
+But will keep you warm and dry even in the worst weather.

 Get one and add it to your pack.